Hausa literature: Rekindled interest

 Works of the early Hausa literature were re-discovered by a jihad issued by Shehu Usman dan Fodio in the late 19th century.
 Elites of that period (royalists and Emires) became enamored with Hausa literature.
 During this period, the Hausa closely studied Islamic and Arabic literature.
-Royalists such as Usman dan Fodio, Muhammed Bello, and Nana Asmaʼu possessed many Islamic writings and works, all written in the Ajami, Adlam, or Arabic script.
+Royalists such as Usman dan Fodio, Muhammed Bello, and Nana Asmaʼu possessed many Islamic writings and works, all written in the Ajami or the Arabic script.
 During this revival, Islamic books were often written in Ajami, but by then scholars had a means of archiving their works for future generations.

 From about 1800 to 1930, all Hausa literature was written in Ajami script as a result of deeply rooted Islamic influences.
 Following the arrival of British colonials in 1904, when the Hausa people were forced into Western-style education systems by their colonial masters, most Hausa became accustomed to reading and writing in the Latin script.
 Many religious writings by Usman dan Fodio and his younger brother Abdullahi dan Fodio remain from the nineteenth century.
 Nana Asma'u, daughter of Abdullahi Fodio, is considered one of the greatest women writers in northern Nigerian history.

 Hausa novels were first introduced during the colonial period, when the Northern and Southern Nigerian Protectorates were combined.
 The Englishman Rupert East established a Hausa competition in late 1933; this led to the first ever novels written in Hausa.
 Under the auspices of the Translation Bureau of Northern Nigeria, many educators, writers, and academics engaged in a Hausa competition.
 Abubakar Imam won the competition with his debut novel, Ruwan Bagaja (meaning "The Curing Water").
 Later that same year, the bureau published another book, this one by Muhammadu Bello Kagara, titled Ganɗoki, which helped encourage future writers and readers of Hausa.
 Years later, the bureau published another Hausa book, Magana Jari Ce ("Speaking is Profitable") by Abubakar Imam.